Virginia Tech® home

 6. Engage as a voting representative in the USS on behalf of student constituents.

-8. Hold a minimum of two (2) office hours per week.
+8. Hold a minimum of four (4) office hours per month.

 1. Market office hours to their designated constituencies.